-Donald Trump celebrates Diwali at the White House with Indian-Americans in the US administration
+Donald Trump keeps the press pool out of White House Diwali celebration

+The president lit a diya in the Oval Office as he celebrated the festival with Indian-Americans in the US administration.
-The president praised Indian-Americans for their contributions to the world and said he greatly valued his relationship with Narendra Modi.

 United States President Donald Trump celebrated Diwali in the Oval Office at the White House on Tuesday with several Indian-American members of the administration.
+However, he kept reporters out of the celebration.

+The diya lighting ceremony was closed to the press pool – a group of media organisations that combine their resources to gather news – and no immediate explanation was given, a White House correspondent for The Washington Times said.

-“I was deeply honored to be joined by so many administration officials and leaders of the Indian-American community to celebrate Diwali, the Hindu Festival of Lights,” Trump said before lighting a diya.
+Before lighting the diya, Trump said he was “deeply honored to be joined by so many administration officials and leaders of the Indian-American community to celebrate Diwali, the Hindu Festival of Lights”.

-He praised Indian-Americans for their contributions to the United States and the world and said he greatly valued his strong relationship with Indian Prime Minister Narendra Modi.
+He also praised Indian-Americans for their contributions to the United States and the world and said he greatly valued his strong relationship with Indian Prime Minister Narendra Modi.

-“You have made extraordinary contributions to art, science, medicine, business and education...America is especially thankful for its many Indian-American citizens who serve bravely in our armed forces and as first responders,” Trump said.
-“We wish all of America’s Hindus and everyone who celebrates Diwali a joyous holiday and blessings of light, goodness and prosperity throughout the New Year”.
+“You have made extraordinary contributions to art, science, medicine, business and education,” Trump said.
+“America is especially thankful for its many Indian-American citizens who serve bravely in our armed forces and as first responders.”

-Trump lit a traditional diya in the Oval Office in the presence of US Ambassador to the United Nations Nikki Haley, Administrator of Centers for Medicare and Medicaid Services Seema Varma, Chairman of the US Federal Communications Commission Ajit Pai and his Principle Deputy Press Secretary Raj Shah, PTI reported.
+The president lit a traditional diya in the Oval Office in the presence of US Ambassador to the United Nations Nikki Haley, Administrator of Centers for Medicare and Medicaid Services Seema Varma, Chairman of the US Federal Communications Commission Ajit Pai and his Principle Deputy Press Secretary Raj Shah, PTI reported.

 Trump’s daughter Ivanka was also present at the celebration.
 President (Midwest Region) of the US Pan-Asian American Chamber of Commerce Krishna Bansal shared the images on Facebook.